Movie theater: New forms of competition

-Ticket sales revenue has declined since the mid 2010s, not fully recovering from declines during the COVID-19 pandemic when many theaters were closed.
+Ticket sales revenue has declined since the mid-2010s, not fully recovering from declines during the COVID-19 pandemic when many theaters were closed.

-One reason for the decline in ticket sales in the 2000s is that "home-entertainment options [are] improving all the time— whether streamed movies and television, video games, or mobile apps—and studios releasing fewer movies", which means that "people are less likely to head to their local multiplex".
+One reason for the decline in ticket sales in the 2000s is that "home-entertainment options [are] improving all the time— whether streamed movies and television, video games, or mobile apps—and studios releasing fewer movies", which means "people are less likely to head to their local multiplex".
 This decline is not something that is recent.
 It has been observed since the 1950s when television became widespread among working-class homes.
 As the years went on, home media became more popular, and the decline continued.
-This decline continues until this day.
+This decline continues in the present day.
 A Pew Media survey from 2006 found that the relationship between movies watched at home versus at the movie theater was in a five to one ratio and 75% of respondents said their preferred way of watching a movie was at home, versus 21% who said they preferred to go to a theater.
 In 2014, it was reported that the practice of releasing a film in theaters and via on-demand streaming on the same day (for selected films) and the rise in popularity of the Netflix streaming service has led to concerns in the movie theater industry.
 Another source of competition is television, which has "...stolen a lot of cinema's best tricks – like good production values and top tier actors – and brought them into people's living rooms".
-Since the 2010s, one of the increasing sources of competition for movie theaters is the increasing ownership by people of home theater systems which can display high-resolution Blu-ray discs of movies on large, widescreen flat-screen TVs, with 5.1 surround sound and a powerful subwoofer for low-pitched sounds.
+Since the 2010s, one of the increasing sources of competition for movie theaters is the rising ownership by people of home theater systems which can display high-resolution Blu-ray discs of movies on large, widescreen flat-screen TVs, with 5.1 surround sound and a powerful subwoofer for low-pitched sounds.